tjm253/tjm253.github.io/_posts/2022-09-15-IEEE-Club-Project.md

 ## Overview and Purpose

-This club tries to combine the efforts of engineers and science students to make a finished product sponsored by IEEE.
+IEEE Club combines the efforts of engineering students from multiple disciplines to build a function machine.
+The machine to be developed is in the planning phase and to be completed in the spring of 2023.

 ## Role

 Officer.
-I am a helper in assigning and collaborating with other team members.
+Elected and assigned to collaborate with other team members and leaders.

 ## Status

-Planning phase to invite more students to join and to start a plan in finding a project goal.
+Planning phase to invite more students to join and to begin project planning, goals, and collaborative social structures.